-- Heavy water has a colorless appearance at STP.
+- Heavy water has a colourless appearance at STP.

-- At room temperatures, it exists as an odorless liquid.
+- At room temperature, it exists as an odourless liquid.

 - Since the density of D2O is approximately 11% greater than that of H2O, an ice cube made of deuterium oxide will sink in normal water.